YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 HLPPROC, Helper Process error

-MUPIP Error: GT.M replication was not able to start a helper process.
+MUPIP Error: YottaDB replication was not able to start a helper process.

-Action: Ensure that the gtm_dist environment variable points to a valid YottaDB/GT.M distribution that is executable by the user.
+Action: Ensure that the gtm_dist environment variable points to a valid YottaDB distribution that is executable by the user.

 -------------------
 HOSTCONFLICT